 Experimental reforms are often founded on the lackluster research of ideological think tanks, who have filled the expertise vacuum left by academics unwilling to conduct policy-related research.
 “I’ve reviewed some just God awful stuff,” cringes Rutgers Professor Bruce Baker, whose influential data-driven education, blog, schoolfinance101 has helped him become a go-to reviewer for policy reports.

+Why Procrastinators Procrastinate.
+Simple_answers.
+Here’s the hard part about Facebook and news — it’s there, but users only find it accidentally.
+Partisanship as a Part of the Facebook News Experience.
 Partisanship as a Part of the Facebook News Experience By Amy Mitchell, Jocelyn Kiley, Jeffrey Gottfried and Emily Guskin One question that comes with the development of news as more of a social experience is the degree to which people are more likely to get news that conforms to their views.
-The data here offer some first insights but also suggest there is room for more research.
-Facebook news consumers are on par with U.S. adults overall in saying they prefer news that does not have a point of view over news that shares their own view.
-Partisanship as a Part of the Facebook News Experience | Pew Research Center's Journalism Project

-Pew: 47% of US Facebook users, or about 30% of all Americans, get news from the social network Given that Facebook is the world’s largest social network with over 1.15 billion users, it’s no surprise that many turn to the platform for news.
+Knight Foundation.
+Overall, about half of adult Facebook users, 47%, “ever” get news there.
+Pew: 47% of US Facebook users, or about 30% of all Americans, get news from the social network.
+Given that Facebook is the world’s largest social network with over 1.15 billion users, it’s no surprise that many turn to the platform for news.